Three years ago, as part of a gap year, I took part in a semester-long, eighty-day NOLS course in Baja California.

-This course consisted of fifteen students and four highly-trained instructors embarking on a 100-mile hike from San Juanico to Mulegé, a 120-nautical mile sail on the Sea of Cortez from Loreto to just about south of Puerto Agua Verde, and ending with a 250-mile sea kayaking journey from Puerto Agua Verde to a town called Tecalote.
-(I also received sixteen college credits for my course, ranging from wilderness first aid to Leave No Trace principles!)
+This course consisted of 15 students and 4 highly-trained instructors embarking on a 100-mile hike from San Juanico to Mulegé, a 120-nautical mile sail on the Sea of Cortez from Loreto to just about south of Puerto Agua Verde, and ending with a 250-mile sea kayaking journey from Puerto Agua Verde to a town called Tecalote.
+(I also received 16 college credits for my course, ranging from wilderness first aid to Leave No Trace principles).

 What did the term “gap year” mean for you?